gbif/dwc-dp-examples/material/dissco/README.md

 For any question, please contact Sam Leeflang (sam.leeflang@naturalis.nl)

-Scripts for integrity testing use the data provider by DISSCo in the output_data folder.
+Scripts for integrity testing use the data provided by DISSCo in the output_data folder.

 The process to test the dataset integrity for the DwC-DP publishing model is as follows: